 TO SERVE

-Sprinkle with sesame seeds or herbs and enjoy.
+Sprinkle with herbs or sesame seeds and slurp away.